onurcakili/onurcakili/README.md

 ### Hi there 👋

-I am a 4th-year student of Management Information Systems at Osmaniye Korkut Ata University.
-I am conducting consumer-oriented studies in the fields of Data Science and Marketing.
-I enjoy working on people-oriented projects and learning about human psychology.
-I have been actively involved in projects and trainings in the fields of software, hardware, statistics, and marketing, interacting closely with our esteemed faculty members throughout my education.
-Apart from my academic life, I have had the opportunity to participate in many different projects as a freelancer.
-I strive to learn and share new information every day by combining all these curiosities and interests with data.
-It has always been my dream to add value to our world, education, and humanity.
-Now, working towards my dreams makes me proud.
+I study Consumer-oriented fields, specializing in Data Science and Marketing, with a passion for understanding human psychology.
+Throughout my education, I actively participated in projects and training sessions covering software, hardware, statistics, and marketing, collaborating closely with faculty.
+I've also engaged in various Freelancer projects, gaining valuable experience.
+Combining my diverse interests with data, I strive to learn and teach daily, aiming to make a meaningful impact on education and humanity.

 LinkedIN: https://www.linkedin.com/in/onurcakili/